Saudi Fashion Gets a Sustainable Makeover

 An elegant upcycled abaya showcasing traditional Saudi craftsmanship with a modern sustainable touch.
 (DALL-E)

-Who would have thought that reusing and repurposing clothes would become part of Saudi life?
-Just a decade ago, the idea of wearing someone else’s clothes—or even passing down kids’ outfits—was unthinkable for most Saudis.
-It was often seen as a sign of poverty.
-Today, sustainable fashion is gaining traction among Saudis of all ages.
-This shift reflects broader cultural and environmental changes.
+Who would have thought that reusing and repurposing clothes would one day become part of everyday Saudi life?
+Just a decade ago, the idea of wearing someone else’s clothes — or even handing down children’s outfits — was unthinkable for many.
+It was often viewed as a sign of hardship, something to be avoided, not embraced.

 Share on: